WMBFSU

 7. Armed Forces Service Men/Women.

-Active members called into the armed forces shall not be dropped from rolls provided that notification by the service
+Active members called into the armed forces shall not be dropped from rolls provided that notification by the service person be made in writing to the Secretary-Treasurer.

 8. Increase in Fees and Expenses.